sjaehn/BWidgets/BWidgets/README.md

 a value constisting of a `std::pair` with its min and its max value as a horizontal scrollbar and supports user interaction via `Scrollable` to resize the value range.
 In addition, it supports dragging to move the value range or to move the ends (min, max).
+It also supports `KeyPressable`.
 Its appearance is defined by the BgColors parameter.

 ### VMeter